detekt/detekt/docs/pages/documentation/style.md

 ### UnnecessaryAbstractClass

 This rule inspects `abstract` classes.
-In case an `abstract class` does not have any concrete members it should be refactored into an interfacse.
+In case an `abstract class` does not have any concrete members it should be refactored into an interface.
 Abstract classes which do not define any `abstract` members should instead be refactored into concrete classes.

 **Severity**: Style